 The heat exchanger is supported by saddles in the shell part.

 Tube Bundle of Shell & Tube Heat Exchanger

 Tube Bundle (Fig. 3) consists of the following components

 - Tube sheet

 - Sliding strips

-The tube shall be placed with a min. c/c distance of 1.25 times the tube outside diameter of the tube.
-When mechanical cleaning of the tube is specified then min.
-A cleaning lane of 6.4 mm shall be provided.
+The tube shall be placed with a minimum centre to centre distance of 1.25 times the tube outside diameter of the tube.
+When mechanical cleaning of the tube is specified then a minimum cleaning lane of 6.4 mm shall be provided.